System Requirements

 This step is required when running on host system.
 It does not apply when running in a virtual machine as the firmware is loaded on the host.

-Verify the supported firmware is available in the /lib/firmware directory by running the below commands:
+Verify the supported firmware for your platform is available in the /lib/firmware directory by running the below commands:

 /lib/firmware/qat_4xxx.bin